 If your child is considering taking advantage of a wonderful opportunity to save them time, effort and money as well as distinguish themselves academically, please feel free to reach out to the Running Start staff with any of your needs, comments, questions and concerns.

 Attend an information session

 If you are interested in learning more about this opportunity, please attend one of the upcoming one-hour information sessions.
 No RSVP necessary and parking is free on campus.
 See Events for upcoming sessions.

-Each quarter, students must register for courses with an advisor in the Running Start Office.
-You should receive a Registration Packet in the mail for the following quarter.
+Each quarter, students must speak to advisor in the Running Start Office before registering for courses.
+You should receive a registration packet in the mail for the following quarter.
 Students register themselves for classes.
 Parents do not register students unless there is an extenuating circumstance.
 Students can take all of their courses at the college or split their time between high school and the college.

 Fall Quarter (September - December) - Registration begins in May